ericwq/aprilsh/README.md

 apk add aprilsh                                                                     # install client and server rc-service apshd start                                                              # start server
 ```
+Note: aprilsh is still waiting for aports approval.
+For now please use the following private repository.
+The private repository only provide `x86_64` packages.

-when aports finally approve aprilsh, the above private repository will be replaced by testing repositories:
+when aports finally approve aprilsh, the above private repository will be replaced by testing repositories.
+The testing repositories will provide all architecture packages.
 ```sh
 echo "https://dl-cdn.alpinelinux.org/alpine/edge/testing" >> /etc/apk/repositories  # add testing repositories
 ```